2 MIN READ

 Sykes provides customer support to other companies, so you might end up as a customer service rep for a cable company, bank, or any one of their many clients.

 “We help people by answering questions, processing transactions, and resolving their issues!
-We provide awesome customer service on behalf of the big companies you deal with everyday,” reads the job description.
+We provide awesome customer service on behalf of the big companies you deal with everyday,” read the job descriptions.

 I reached out to the company to find out what this job pays and will update this post when I find out.